boostkpi/docs.github.io/docs/data-import/data-sources/source/snowflake.md

 ---
 layout: default
-title: Snowflake
+title: Easy steps to connect Snowflake to BoostKPI.
-description: Easily connect Snowflake to BoostKPI with our step-by-step guide in our FAQ page.
-Unlock the potential of your data in Snowflake by seamlessly integrating it with BoostKPI for in-depth analysis and reporting.
-Our comprehensive instructions will walk you through the process, ensuring a smooth and efficient connection.
-Dive into the details and harness the power of data analytics with Snowflake and BoostKPI combined.
+description: Easily connect Snowflake to BoostKPI with our step-by-step guide.
+Enable root-cause analysis and granular alerts on KPI changes.
 parent: Data import
 ---